Solo 104(k) Retirement Plan

 Solo 401(k)

-An easy plan option designed to help owner-only employers save for retirement.
+An easy option to help entrepreneurs save for retirement.

 Instruction: Change of selection promptly shifts the focus to a matching heading further down, on the same page.